Raleigh Fire Department History

 • Rescue12 moved to Station17.

 • Truck 7 moved to Station 12.
-(February 1, 1982) rfd
+(February 1, 1982)rfd

 Photos and more information.

-Two nightclubs cited on charges on overcrowding .
+Two nightclubs cited on charges on overcrowding.
 Edwards Grocery at 1912 Hillsborough Street and Tut's Inc at 3911-B Western Boulevard are both charged with violating the city fire code and state building code in an undercover program started in December.
 Overcrowding is a misdemeanor punishable by $50 fine and court costs.
 Trials are set for March.
 This is the first time a business or gathering place has been cited for violation of either code.
-[UI] (February 16, 1982) nofeb17
+[UI] (February 16, 1982)nofeb17

 Apparatus note: Brush Truck 1 placed in service with a 1965 International brush truck.
 Photos and more information.
 (By March 23, 1982)rfd

-Feather Processing plant at 1436 Rock Quarry Road burns.
-Reported shortly after 5 p.m., the blaze sends thick black smoke into the skies seen as far as 30 miles away.
-The one-story brick building burns for about an hour.
-The adjacent Watson's Poultry plant is not damaged.
+Feather Processing Inc. plant at 1436 Rock Quarry Road burned.
+Two alarms.
+Dispatched 5:26 p.m., the blaze sent thick black smoke into the skies seen as far as 30 miles away.
+The one-story brick building was fully involved on arrival and burned for about an hour.
+The adjacent Watson's Poultry plant was not damaged.
+Building damage is $100,000, with $40,000 contents.
+E10, E3, C5, R7, E1, T12, C2, C7, E1, and E11 as relief.
 [MF] (April 30, 1982)rt01may82

 Hazardous-materials response training started. yb84